 6.Edit Your Children’s Book

-Editing is just as important as completing a first draft, because you don’t want your name attached to subpar work.
+Editing is just as important as writing a children’s book.
+After all, you don’t want your name attached to subpar work.
 So re-read your manuscript and check for errors.
 Do this multiple times!

 As you do so, check and see if you can cut back or bulk up your word count, whichever your book needs.
 Again, depending on your audience you will want to adhere to a certain word count.
 At the same time, you’ll want to look at issues with plot or other inconsistencies in your writing.
 Once you have self-edited a handful of times, give your draft to a professional.